Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 Role and responsibilities

-International tax experts advise companies on inbound, outbound and cross-border tax.
-They help firms overcome cross-border tax challenges, and identify new opportunities to achieve business goals.
-They also define tax strategies and operational structures, leverage tax modelling to predict the effects of tax changes, and participate in tax planning and tax preparation.
+International Tax Specialists advise companies on inbound, outbound, and cross-border tax matters.
+They help firms tackle cross-border tax challenges and identify new opportunities to achieve business goals.
+They also:

 In addition, they:

-- Advise on local tax exposures that arise from permanent establishments
+- Highlight local tax exposures from permanent establishments

 - Advise on offshore trusts and property ownership

-- Provide guidance on the implications of VAT and customs duty on the cross-border movement of goods or services
+- Provide guidance on VAT and customs duties for cross-border goods and services

 - Design strategies to minimise tax liabilities and avoid double taxation

-- Manage and identify new opportunities, e.g. IP structures and R&D credits around the world
+- Manage and identify new opportunities, like IP structures and R&D credits worldwide

 Key skills and competencies required

-International tax accountants must have advanced numeracy skills, and the ability to digest, analyse and report on complex information.
-They should be able to help the organisation comply with diversified tax regulations and requirements.
-They should also be good collaborators and communicators to effectively work with clients and stakeholders, both internal and external.
+International Tax Accountants need strong numeracy skills and the ability to understand, analyse, and report on complex information.
+They help companies comply with diverse tax regulations and must be effective collaborators and communicators with both internal and external stakeholders.

-- Have advanced knowledge of international tax treaties and the tax landscape
+- Have in-depth knowledge of international tax treaties and the global tax landscape

-- Understand taxation-related changes, such as BEPS, ATAD, DAC6, MLI and US tax reform, and their impact on organisational operations
+- Understand tax changes like BEPS, ATAD, DAC6, MLI, and US tax reform and how they affect business operations

-- Be proficient at developing tax strategies and managing tax rates
+- Be skilled at developing tax strategies and managing tax rates

 Conclusion